mainmatter/ember-simple-auth/guides/auth-torii-with-github.md

 }
 ```

 This adapter injects an authorization header into the GitHub request now.
-The `DataAdapterMixin` is a mixin provided by
-`ember-simple-auth` that injects the `session` service we use to generate the authentication header.

 ### Wrapping Up